The 7 Best Empower Alternatives

 7. Best For Crypto Investors: Kubera

-One popular reason people use Personal Capital is its free net worth tracker.
-However, while Personal Capital lets you add cryptocurrencies as a manual asset to track, it's definitely not crypto-focused.
+One popular reason people use Empower is its free net worth tracker.
+However, while Empower lets you add cryptocurrencies as a manual asset to track, it's definitely not crypto-focused.

 In contrast, Kubera is the best portfolio and net worth tracker for digital assets.
 It focuses on all things crypto and DeFi, letting you add popular coins and NFTs to your portfolio to track.
 But stocks and more traditional assets aren't left on the sideline; Kubera still works with 20,000 banks and brokers.

-The downside of Kubera versus Personal Capital is that Kubera costs $150 per year.
+The downside of Kubera versus Empower is that Kubera costs $150 per year.
 But if you're a serious crypto and NFT investor with a large portfolio, it's the best tracker out there.

-As an all-in-one financial toolkit, it's hard to beat Personal Capital.
+As an all-in-one financial toolkit, it's hard to beat Empower.
 And the fact it offers most of its tools and services for free is truly what makes it one of the best in the businesses.

 But as the saying goes, it's possible to be a “Jack of all trades, master of none.”
-In other words, sometimes, a more specialized, niche service might provide a better solution for your financial management than Personal Capital.
+In other words, sometimes, a more specialized, niche service might provide a better solution for your financial management than Empower.